usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 As a DITAP graduate, you’ve learned a lot about designing smarter, more flexible procurements.
 Now, you’re in a great position to pay it forward by documenting what worked (and what didn’t) and sharing your experience with others.
 Think of it as contributing to the larger body of knowledge, one story at a time.

-### Why Sharing Matters in Government Procurement
+### Why sharing matters in government procurement

-#### When You Share, Everyone Gets Smarter
+#### When you share, everyone gets smarter

 We all know procurement can be messy, especially when you’re dealing with new technologies, tight timelines, or unexpected curveballs.
 But every procurement teaches you something, about collaboration, process, communication, risk, or innovation.
 When you share those lessons, it helps the whole ecosystem work better.

 Knowledge sharing helps:

-* Make future procurements stronger by avoiding repeat mistakes.
+* Make future procurements stronger by avoiding repeat mistakes

-* Build resilience by highlighting how you adapted to challenges.
+* Build resilience by highlighting how you adapted to challenges

-* Spread good ideas across agencies.
+* Spread good ideas across agencies

-* Create a record of lessons learned that others can build on.
+* Create a record of lessons learned that others can build on

 Whether it’s a quick blog post, a deeper case study, or a hallway chat, these conversations add up to a smarter, more connected acquisition workforce.

-#### Stories Help Make Sense of the Work
+#### Stories help make sense of the work

 Let’s be real: most acquisition work isn’t linear.
 You make trade-offs, adapt plans, and build relationships that shape the outcome.
 A story gives you the space to explain the “why” and “how” behind the decisions, not just the end result.
 That kind of nuance is hard to capture in checklists or templates, but stories bring it to life.

 They also help others *feel* the experience.
 A good story isn’t just informative, it’s memorable.
 That emotional connection helps others remember the lesson and apply it later, even in totally different situations.

-#### What’s Worth Sharing?
+#### What’s worth sharing?

 There are two types of knowledge to think about when telling your story: